LeaveAirykson/docker-amp/README.md

 - Project names should all be lowercased letters.
 - Place your project files inside the `www/[name]` folders.
 - Damp will create project folders (`www/[name]`) if they do not exist.
-- You need to add the project domains to your `/etc/hosts` file to make them accessible.
+- Project domains will be added to `/etc/hosts` file to make them accessible.